 Always call your contractor if you notice any signs of roof damage or after a storm to ensure that your home is safe.
 Remember that a lack of maintenance can result in mold and water damage that can spread throughout your home and really increase the repair cost.

-Although it may seem straightforward, roofing requires training and field expertise to execute the correct way..
-Choosing a great skilled roofer means that your roof will protect you and your family and you will avoid unwanted repair costs.
+Although it may seem straightforward, roofing requires training and field expertise to execute the correct way.
+Choosing a greatly skilled roofer means that your roof will protect you and your family and you will avoid unwanted repair costs.

 4. Roof Replacements